-Table 4-1 Error Messages
+Table 4-1Error Messages

 E0000001 Message Operation with a file failed.
 Description The file name exceeds the available number of characters or includes characters that are not usable in Windows, or the permission settings for the specified file or folder may not allow the operation.
 Change the file name or the location.
-E0000002 Message A file was not found.
+E000002 Message A file was not found.
 Description This error code and message are displayed when the specified file was not found.
 Specify a new file that actually exists.
 E0000003 Message The file cannot be opened.
 Description This error occurs in response to an attempt to open a corrupted, non-supported, or non-existent file.
 Create a new file or select the correct file.
 E0000004 Message The file cannot be saved.
 Description Change the file or folder to a location which allows saving files.
 E0000301 Message This file cannot be read.
 Description This error occurs when a program file that is corrupted or is in a non-supported format is specified.
 For the supported program file formats, refer to section 1.5, Formats of Program Files.
 E0000302 Message This file cannot be read.
 This file is corrupt.
 Description This error occurs when a corrupted file is opened.
 Create a new file or select the correct file.
 E0000303 Message This file cannot be read.
 It was created with a non-supported version.
 Description Create a new file.
 E0000304 Message This file cannot be read.
 This file was created with an older version and contains settings that cannot be converted.
 Description Create a new file.
-E0000305 Message The program file exceeds the flash memory size of target device.
+E0000305 Message Specified file contains data outside the device's memory area.
 Description This error occurs when a file that includes data that are out of the range of memory in the target device has been selected.
 If you do not wish this situation to produce an error, e.g. ignoring the data beyond the range of the memory does not create a problem, it can be changed to a warning.
 Regarding changing error messages to warnings, refer to "(6) Error Settings" in section 2.3.2, [Operation Settings] Tabbed Page.
 E0001001 Message The input value is not correct.
-Description The value entered is wrong.
-Enter the value in the correct format.